zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce.md

 ---
 Name: Coalesce
-LastMod: 2023-02-28
+LastMod: 2025-06-23
 ---

 # Coalesce

 ## Description

 The `Coalesce` option lets you keep the destination value if the source value is null.
-This option is equivalent of doing a `ISNULL(StagingTable.ColumnName, DestinationTable.ColumnName)` in SQL Server.
+This option is the equivalent of doing an `ISNULL(StagingTable.ColumnName, DestinationTable.ColumnName)` in SQL Server.

 ### Example